Iconic Statue Of Liberty: France and The United States

 pic of Book in the hand of statue of Liberty

-Broken Chains at Feets of Statue of Liberty
+2- Broken Chains at the Feet of Iconic Statue of Liberty

-The broken chains at the feet of the Statue of Liberty are a powerful symbol that holds deep historical and symbolic significance.
-These chains represent the idea of freedom from oppression, tyranny, and, specifically, the abolition of slavery.
+You see from the ground a broken shackle and chain.
+This is meant to symbolize the end of slavery.
+The broken chains at the feet of the iconic Statue of Liberty are a powerful symbol that holds deep historical and symbolic significance.

 pic of broken Chains in feet of Statue of Liberty